jhportfolio1/00.jhportfolio1/README.md

 - 👀 I’m interested in Data Analytics

-- 🌱 I’m currently learning AI at Microsoft AI School.
+- 🌱 I’m currently learning AI at Microsoft AI School
+>- also, Master's Degree in Political Science at Korea University(in Seoul)

 - ✨ Certification I have
 >- Microsoft AI Fundamental(AI900)